 Verify the OTP and you are good to go.

-Step 3: Select a template in which you want to add your data.
+Step 3: Select a template to which you want to add your data.

 Add your Data with our Free Cloud Storage.